Styes in Children

-What are the complications of a stye?
+What are the possible complications of a stye in a child?

 Sometimes, a serious infection can form with a stye.
 This is called cellulitis.
 If this happens, your child will need to take oral antibiotics by mouth.
 Your child’s healthcare provider may prescribe erythromycin or dicloxacillin.

-Key points about a stye
+Key points about a stye in children

 - A stye is an inflammation or infection of the eyelid margin.

 - Styes happen more often in children than adults.

 - Treatment may include putting warm, wet compresses on your child's eye.
 You may need to do this several times a day for 15 minutes at a time.

 - Sometimes, a serious infection can form with a stye.
 This is called cellulitis.
 If this happens, your child will need to take oral antibiotics.